AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 </html>
 ```

-Go ahead and create `style.css` along with `index.css` while you're at it.
+Go ahead and create `style.css` along with `index.js` while you're at it.
 We'll fill them in shortly.

-### Throw in Some Styling
+{% include linkedHeading.html heading="Throw in Some Styling" level=3 %}

 This'll do for now: